asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 | CA               | Calibrate zero position                                                                                                        | calibrates stick / mouthpiece middle position                                                                                   |
 | IP <string>      | play infrared command                                                                                                          | IP channelUp; plays infrared command "channelUp" (if this IR-command name has been recorded)                                    |

-Please note that certain commands for adjusting FlipPad settings are not shown in this table (for example setting thresholds or accelerations, recording IR-commands etc.).
-For a full list of commands please refer to the [FlipPad wiki](https://github.com/asterics/FlipPad/wiki/at-api).
+Please note that certain commands for adjusting FLipPad settings are not shown in this table (for example setting thresholds or accelerations, recording IR-commands etc.).
+For a full list of commands please refer to the [FLipPad wiki](https://github.com/asterics/FLipPad/wiki/at-api).

 ## Supported Key Identifiers: